DarshanVaishya/Bankist-website/README.md

 I learnt about event delegation while making the navigation bar effect.
 This was really mind blowing, and made me understand concept of event bubbling in more detail.
 I understood the importance of event delegation and how a lot of event listeners can lead to reduced website performance.

 Another thing I learned is implementing smooth scrolling using JavaScript.
-I used both `window.scrollTo()` and `element.scrollIntoView()`.
+I used both `window.scrollTo()` and `element.scrollIntoView()` methods.

+I learned how to style scrollbars using CSS from this [tutorial](https://www.youtube.com/watch?v=lvKK2fs6h4I) by Kevin Powell.
+I made them identical for chrome and firefox.

 ## Screenshots